 Have you ever heard of a pour over will?
 At death, a pour over will transfers any remaining assets outside the trust into the trust, so that they can be distributed according to the terms of the trust.
 So wills and trusts can work hand-in-hand.

-McGowanGroup Asset Management, Inc is a Federally Registered Investment Advisory Firm utilizing Pershing LLC, a BNY Mellon Company for asset custody.
+McGowanGroup Asset Management, Inc is a Federally Registered Investment Advisory Firm.